8 Essential Examples of Project Charter Document for 2026

 When to Use This Template

-• Major Enterprise Software Upgrades: Perfect for large-scale transitions like moving to a new version of SAP, Oracle, Salesforce, or Microsoft Dynamics, where service continuity and minimal business disruption are paramount.
+• Major Enterprise Software Upgrades: Perfect for large-scale transitions like moving to a new version of SAP, Oracle, Salesforce, or Microsoft Dynamics, where service continuity and minimal business disruption are the highest priorities.

-• Infrastructure Cutovers: Ideal for network upgrades, data center migrations, or cloud connectivity changes where the focus is on a seamless transition with zero unplanned downtime and robust fallback plans.
+• Infrastructure Cutovers: Ideal for network upgrades, data center migrations, or cloud connectivity changes where the focus is on a smooth transition with zero unplanned downtime and clear fallback plans.

 • New Service Implementations: Use for rolling out entirely new IT services, such as a new HR or payroll system, a new collaboration platform, or an internal developer tool, to ensure the support structure, processes, and documentation are ready from day one.